MichMATYCwebsite/MichMATYC/content/announcements/2020/call-for-proposals-michmatyc2020.md

 <li>Best Practices for Teaching Online</li>
 </ul>

-These are some ideas for sessions.
-If you have other topics you would like to address, please feel free to submit them.
+If you have other topics you would like to present, please feel free to submit them.
 We would like to hear your ideas.
 We will also be hosting the inaugural <b>Ignite session</b> with all presenters having exactly five minutes to present their topic.

 Whether it be a 45-minute session, workshop, round-table discussion, or Ignite talk, please consider submitting a [presentation proposal](http://bit.ly/michmatyc_proposal) for this year's conference by <b>April 30</b>!
 The conference promises to be another great opportunity for us to learn and network with our colleagues from across the state.